 In this article I’ll discuss how you can make your bids/tenders/quotations more successful, so you can win more work.

-Ensure your price isn’t disqualified
+Ensure your construction quotation is not disqualified

 Often prices/tenders end up in the client’s rubbish bin because they’re disqualified.
 All that hard work and your price didn’t even make the starting line.
 Reasons for this may be:

 1. The project price arrived late which could be because it was submitted late or it went to the wrong person or the wrong address.

 2. Your price or quotation wasn’t in the format requested.

 3. Your company doesn’t meet the client’s criteria to build the project.
 This may be because you don’t have the correct registrations, aren’t large enough or don’t have the required financial strength or insurances.